 To connect TAP cassette to the monitoring device

-Optical TAP cassette makes it possible to monitor and transmit optical data simultaneously.
+Fiber optical TAP cassette makes it possible to monitor and transmit optical data simultaneously.
 Technicians are able to gather valuable data analytics and detect network traffic issues in a timely manner.
 Optical TAP cassette has been widely used in data centers and telecom carrier networks.
 If you are interested, please visit FS.COM for more information.